Coockiepickle/portfolio-lovable/README.md

 - Slide animation when clicking the language switch

-- Change the language of all the site
+- Change the language of all the site when clicking the switch

+- Put everything on one page

 - Separate the projects in two categories (personal and professional)